-Now that Queen Elizabeth II has passed, the British empire has a new leader in King Charles III.
-His accession to the throne also means that his wife Camilla Parker Bowles, Duchess of Cornwall, will assume the new title of “Queen Consort”.
+After Queen Elizabeth II passed, the British empire had a new leader in King Charles III.
+His accession to the throne means that his wife Camilla Parker Bowles, Duchess of Cornwall, assumed the new title of “Queen Consort”.
+However, at the coronation on Saturday May 6, Camilla was officially crowned Queen Camilla.
+That morning, Buckingham Palace immediately updated Camilla’s biography page to reflect her Queen title.

 So, what exactly is the Queen Consort and how is it different than being The Queen?
-Who is the King’s second wife?
-What titles will she take and what crown will she wear?
+And why is the change being made?
 HollywoodLife has all your answers here.

 Who is Camilla, the new Queen Consort?